l2beat/l2beat/packages/backend/discovery/cyber/ethereum/diffHistory.md

       template:
 +        "opstack/L1StandardBridge"
       descriptions:
-+        ["The main entry point to deposit ERC20 tokens from host chain to this.
++        ["The main entry point to deposit ERC20 tokens from host chain to this chain.
 This contract can store any token."]
       categories:
 +        ["Gateways&Escrows"]
     }